The Wonders of Namibia

 July 13-August 2, 2018

 Price: $9995 (see Strabo Tour’s site for details)

 Leaders: Brenda Tharp and Jed Manwaring

 Namibia is a desert paradise for photographers.
 Like many deserts of the world, this one holds secrets of unique animals and plants, and a wonderful geological story that unfolds as we travel from destination to destination.
 On this Namibia Photo Tour, we’ll explore and photograph diverse locations and photograph the wildlife, landscape and people of the areas we visit.
 We’ll be joined by co-leader pro photographer Jed Manwaring.
 Together, we can offer you years of expertise in photographing a variety of subjects, and creative ideas to making the best pictures you can on the journey.

-Visit my archive of Namibia photographs to see images from previous tours.
+Visit my archive of Namibia photographs.

 Watch this multimedia show on Namibia! (view small here or click youtube to watch it larger) It’s a compilation of still images, video clips, and live recordings that I have made in the field over 3 tours.
 It’s just the beginning, each year I get more material and have fun updating it!

 Here are key highlights – and other highlights will be what we experience along the way!

 • Quiver Forest, we experience a landscape of giant aloe plants that are amazing and wonderful subjects to photograph as the rock hyrax scamper about the rock piles in this land.